 The past August, me, my husband, my 16-year-old daughter plus her good friend (also 16) went on an epic family road trip that touched six countries.
 We stayed in an apartment, a pod hotel, several regular hotels, and a hostel.

 I think the hostel may have been my favourite place to stay out of all of those.

 The 5 Reasons Hotel and Hostel in Nuremberg, Germany was just perfect for us.
 We reserved a reasonably priced family room on Booking.com.
 It had a private bathroom, small kitchen area, and four single beds arranged in a large open room.
-We had a great view over the ancient city walls and with windows on either side we were able to get a cross-breeze during the recent European heat wave.
+We had a great view over the ancient city walls and with windows on either side we were able to get a cross-breeze during the recent European heatwave.

 The place was clean and tidy and the beds were comfy.
 There were cupboards between each pair of beds (there were two beds on each side of the room) and more than enough outlets.
-This is especially good when you are traveling with teens.
+This is especially good when you are travelling with teens.

-Out back there was a nice terrace which we took advantage of to play cards.
+Out the back there was a nice terrace which we took advantage of to play cards.
 Of course, this is where the smokers hang out, but there was always a breeze.
 The bar served alcoholic and non-alcoholic drinks, so everyone was happy.